 The descriptions of this are from the 1957 DOGAMI report mention several trestles.
 But today the route bends around a ridge, and soon begins to drop down to Kenusky Creek.
 Since the P&SW was sold to the Clark & Wilson Railroad in 1926 it was soon integrated into the vast network of logging railroads that the Clark & Wilson operated in the North Coast range.
 Consequently the original route of this line did descend to and cross Kenusky Creek, but then it climbed the ridge line to connect with the other lines in the area – instead of continuing down the valley floor.
 It wasn’t until after 1929 that the Clark & Wilson extended the line down the valley and out to Pittsburg.
 The Clark & Wilson Railroad continued to operate this network of rural logging lines until 1944 when it was sold to Crown Zellerbach, who converted most of these grades for truck logging.

 About two miles from Hawkins Road, or 5 miles from the summit the CZ Trail enters a flat plain tucked into a broad bend in the flanking hills.
 It was at this location that the Clark & Wilson railroad and their logging interests erected Camp Eight to serve as residential area for their loggers.
 Probably built in 1928, the site became a burgeoning little town because it occupied an open flat area and it was located near a major fork in the railroad.
-As mentioned above, the Portland & Southwestern spur that climbed the nearby ridge linked it to the Clark & Wilson line that headed west to another major logging camp called Wilark, and eventually it’s own log dump on the Columbia River.
+As mentioned above, the Portland & Southwestern spur that climbed the nearby ridge linked it to the Clark & Wilson line that headed east to another major logging camp called Wilark, and eventually it’s own log dump on the Columbia River.
 Originally, logging companies had housed loggers in railroad cars that were parked near the logging sites.
 These railroad logging camps were tightly controlled by the company, and workers could only “escape” their quarters from Saturday evening through Sunday—if they could afford the trip to “town.”
 By the 1920s the companies began to build detached homes where the workers lived in a company owned community and commuted to their work sites on the trains that hauled out the wood.
 Amenities were scarce as this picture of the railroad-based school for the children of Camp Eight illustrates.
 By the end of 1931 loggers were earning about $4.00 per day!
 Grace Brandt Martin, the school mistress at the nearby Wilark Camp in 1931 described the typical accommodations,